markus-brln/ComputerGraphicsCompetition2021/README.md

 If you have trouble compiling (see the following steps) or just quickly want to try out the program, simply run ```main.exe``` in the src directory.

-#### Compile by yourself
+#### Compile yourself

-1. Install Mingw 8.1.0 compiler if you don't have a compiler yet
+1. Install Mingw 8.1.0 compiler if you don't have a compiler yet.

    1.1 follow Mingw install instructions on https://code.visualstudio.com/docs/cpp/config-mingw
       [download Mingw installer: https://sourceforge.net/projects/mingw-w64/ ]
-   1.3 don't forget to switch to x86_64 architechture 1.4 don't forget to add Mingw's bin folder to PATH, as described in 1.1
+   1.2 don't forget to switch to x86_64 architechture 1.3 don't forget to add Mingw's bin folder to PATH, as described in 1.1

 2. Compile the program